 After the court sets child support for the first time, you can ask the court to have a hearing to make sure the other parent is paying support.
 You can only ask for this hearing within the first 6 months after the first order.
 The court will attach a copy of the form to your order.
 You must complete the form and send it to the court and the other party to ask for a hearing.

 Write a letter to the head of your county’s child support (IV-D) agency.
 Say what things the IV-D Unit did and why you think they are wrong.
 Include your address, the date and your case number.
 Keep a copy of the letter.
-If you live in Hennepin County, you can also call the Client Services Advocate at 612-348-3333.

 If the problem is not explained or fixed in 30 days, write a letter to: